Judgments

 Judgments delivered on the day

 If the judgment is delivered ex tempore (immediately after the hearing finishes), the court doesn’t issue written reasons for the judgment at that stage.
-Later, the court may publish them on the above websites.
+The written reasons will generally follow at a later date, to which the registry will advise the parties.

 For criminal judgments, self-represented litigants are entitled to one free copy.